rav2040/worker-pool/README.md

 ### new WorkerPool(*filename* [, *options*])

 Creates a pool of workers which are capable of performing tasks created by `createTask()`.
-Workers are implemented using the Node.js `Worker` class.

->For more information about how worker threads work in Node, see the [official documentation](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html).

-`WorkerPool` loads a script, which each worker in the pool will execute when they are first loaded.
+Workers are implemented using the Node.js `Worker` class. `WorkerPool` loads a script, which each worker in the pool will execute when they are first loaded.
 The code in this script will only be executed in worker threads, never in the main thread.

 #### Parameters